BYLAWS

 1. Purpose and Business

-The “Company” strives to meet its capital needs through donations from its members and profits made by its internet technology services as they go online.
+The “Company” strives to meet its capital needs through voluntary financial contributions from its members and profits made by its internet technology services as they go online.
 The Company distributes all of its financial surplus to its members, who own and democratically control the Company.
 Company membership is free and open to any natural person.

 The Company can carry out lawful activities authorized by the Revised Code of Washington, Chapter 24.06: Nonprofit Miscellaneous and Mutual Corporations Act (“Statute”).